 The Nile Project is transforming the Nile conflict by inspiring, educating, and empowering an international network of university students to cultivate the sustainability of their ecosystem.
 The project’s model integrates programs in music, education, dialogue, leadership, and innovation to engage students across disciplines and geographies.

-The Nile Project was founded in 2011 by Egyptian ethnomusicologist Mina Girgis and Ethiopian-American singer Meklit Hadero to address the Nile Basin’s cultural and environmental challenges.
-Through an innovative approach combining music, education, and an innovation platform, the Nile Project addresses the cultural and environmental challenges at the root of the Nile conflict.
+The Nile Project was founded in 2011 by Egyptian ethnomusicologist Mina Girgis and Ethiopian-American singer Meklit Hadero to address the Nile Basin’s cultural and environmental challenges at the core of the conflict.